rohailamalik/matlab-simulink-mcp/README.md

 ## Debugging

 FastMCP 2.0 includes an [MCP Inspector](https://github.com/modelcontextprotocol/inspector) for manual testing and debugging without an LLM client.
-It launches a web UI to send dummy requests directly to the server.
-To use it, run the following code and then click on connect in the UI:
+It finds and runs a server object named `mcp` in a web UI to send dummy requests directly to the server.
+Therefore, to use it, you will need to run a script containing `matlab_simulink_mcp.server.mcp`

 ```bash
 cd scripts